FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/silent-install-new/silent-install-properties.md

          <td><p>enableLogRotation</p>
 <p><em>boolean</em></p>
 <p> </p>         </td>
          <td><p>A flag that specifies if the system should perform automatic backup and purging of log files.
-When true, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server backups log files, generated on the respective day, and creates a new one for the subsequent day.</p>         </td>
+When true, {{< SecureTransport/componentshortname  >}} Server backups log files, generated on the respective day, and creates a new one for the subsequent day.</p>         </td>
       </tr>
       <tr>
          <td>SecretFilePath         </td>
          <td><p>The path to the <code>taeh</code> file you copied to this system.
 If blank, the installer creates a new secret file.</p>
 <ul>
 <li><p>If you are installing the first server in a cluster, you can specify a secret file or have the installer create one.
-Before you install <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> on the other cluster nodes, you must copy the secret file to those systems.</p></li>
+Before you install {{< SecureTransport/componentshortname  >}} on the other cluster nodes, you must copy the secret file to those systems.</p></li>
 <li><p>If you are installing the second or a subsequent server in the cluster, you must use the secret file you copied from the first server.
 See <a href="../../../prereqs_overview/secret_file" class="MCXref xref">Secret file</a>.</p></li>
 </ul>         </td>
       </tr>